Hike the “Stairway to Heaven” up a series of steep rock slab steps to a panoramic view from Pinwheel’s Vista.

 Overview: Appalachian Trail (WHITE) – BLUE spur trail – Appalachian Trail (WHITE)

-The trail becomes very rocky and starts to climb steeply.
+The trail becomes very rocky and starts the steep climb up Wawayanda Mountain.

 0.7 – “Annie’s Bluff” – A limited viewpoint, near a large rock after a bit of a steep climb.
 Easy to miss.

 This point is just a bit more than half-way to Pinwheel Vista and it gets steeper and rockier from here.
 If the trail is already more than you bargained for, this is a good bail out point to head back down.

 Notice that slabs of rock are placed as steps along the way – the “Stairway to Heaven”.

 Follow the WHITE markers to stay on the trail.
 Sometimes there are signs and rope guidelines to keep hikers on track.
 Straying off the path can cause trail erosion.

 1.2 – Veer LEFT and now follow a BLUE spur trail.
 This is marked by BLUE blazes and a very large cairn (hiker’s term for pile-o-rocks used as a trail marker).